TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare: Results

+We visualized the observed and predicted trajectory of a patient with neoplasm and genitourinary diseases (Fig. \ref{fig:vis_pophr}). \model with time-specific inference produced a high top-5 recall rate of 85.7\% on this patient.
+Indeed, most of the observed codes were among the top 5 predicted codes by the time-specific \model.
+Zooming into the forecast window (Fig. \ref{fig:vis_pophr}b), \model accurately predicted Phecodes 590.0 (Pyelonephritis) three times around the age of 61. \model predicted PheCode 740.9 at age 61 with high probability, which appeared twice at ages 52 and 53 in the look-up window.
+Therefore, \model demonstrated a promising direction to forecast patient health state despite the challenges inherent in modeling irregularly-sampled longitudinal EHR data.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-To assess the contributions of various components in the \model~model, we conducted ablation studies by selectively \textbf{omitting} components including convolution subsampling tokenizer, temporal convolution module, exponential decay, and the relative position embedding RoPE.
+To assess the contributions of various components in \model, we conducted ablation studies by omitting the key components, including convolution subsampling tokenizer, temporal convolution module, exponential decay, and RoPE relative position embedding.
 Notably, removing all components results in a vanilla GPT-2.
-Since exponential decay in xPOS depends on RoPE, we cannot assess the impact of exponential decay independently by removing the RoPE component.
-Our ablation study consisted of two classification experiments on Sleep-EDF and PopHR's irregularly-sampled time-series (CHF phenotype only).
-The models were pre-trained and then fine-tuned on the same dataset.
-The fine-tuning results are available at Appendix \ref{sec: ablation}.
+Since exponential decay in xPos depends on RoPE, we cannot assess the impact of exponential decay independently by removing the RoPE component.
+Additionally, we also ablated the pre-training strategy by training \model from scratch on the forecasting tasks.
+The ablation studies focused on downstream forecasting experiments using the Sleep-EDF and PopHR datasets, corresponding to continuous biosignals and irregularly-sampled time series, respectively.
+We conducted the ablation on long-term forecasting of 6000 timesteps in the Sleep-EDF dataset and evaluated the top-5 recall scores in the PopHR dataset.

-In the Sleep-EDF experiment, RoPE was the main contributor to the improvement over the baseline GPT-2, followed by exponential decay.
-Relative position embedding in \model~was found to effectively capture temporal dependencies.
-Moreover, by integrating convolution modules, \model~was able to capture local interaction, achieving close performance to other transformers.
-However, the convolution modules had limited benefits for irregular-sampled time-series, possibly due to its discrete nature.
-By mitigating the effects of distant diagnoses, exponential decay extracted trend patterns in patients' health trajectory, making it promising for irregular time-series analysis.
-Pre-training conferred a notable increase of 3.89\% in biosignal classification, while the improvement was less evident in irregularly-sampled time series (0.83\%).